Friday, January 21, 2011

 Truth be told?
 My favorite chili of all time was served in the cafeteria at the small-town school in which I taught for twenty years.
 It was a beautiful Midwestern-blend of mild chili and spices, peppers, tomato--with just a hint of sweetness.
 Often, it was served with a slice of "government" yellow cheese and a chunk of cornbread.
 Their beef stew was to die for.

 The recipe below is a no-nonsense, non-offensive recipe that is palatable to many, including children.
 It does not use chocolate or cocoa or peanut butter or beer, ingredients now popular to add to chili.
-You control the "heat" by the amount of jalapeno you add.
+You control the "heat" by the amount of spice mixture and jalapeno you add.
 The smoked paprika (do not substitute regular paprika), ancho powder along with the bacon give a nice "campfire" feel to the dish.
 Like soups, it's important to taste and to correct seasonings throughout the cooking process.

 If you want "kid friendly," omit jalapeƱos and ancho powder.